SS5008 - Self and Society (2018/19)

 A2.
-To provide students with an opportunity to examine the nature of the structure-agency debate in relation to a range of substantive topics e.g. ‘identity’, community, time and emotions.
+To provide students with an opportunity to examine the nature of the structure-agency debate in relation to a range of substantive topics e.g. ‘identity’, the body, community, time and emotions.

 A3.
-To provide students with an opportunity to explore the structure-agency sociological debate in the context of contemporary social change and everyday life
+To provide students with an opportunity to explore the structure-agency sociological debate in the context of contemporary social change e.g. globalisation

 Learning and teaching